zakdavlin/streaming-01-getting-started/README.md

 1. Click the run button (arrow) in the upper right to execute/run.
 1. Watch what happens in the intergrated terminal window.
 1. Click in the terminal window.
-1. Hit the up arrow key 🔼 on your keyboad to get the last command.
+1. Hit the up-arrow key 🔼 on your keyboard to get the last command.
 1. Hit Return (or Enter) to rerun the file using the python command.
 1. If successful, you should get a new about.txt file.

 For more information about options for executing a Python program in VS Code, see [Run Hello World](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world).

 The about module provides a lot of useful information about your Python environment.
-Review these paths carefully - it tells alot about your Python installation and environment.
+Review these paths carefully - it tells a lot about your Python installation and environment.

-Open, read, and run each remaining .py file/script/module in order.
+Open, read, and run each remaining Python script (each file will have a .py extension) in order.
 You don't need to fully understand the code yet.

 Instead, try to figure out what each file is doing.